 In Armenia, you’ll be able to find different Audio CD collections of duduk music performed by famous players.
 We recommend visiting one of the famous central bookstores in Yerevan – “Noyan Tapan”, located right in front of the Republic Square.

 For those who want to listen to live duduk music, we can note that amazing concerts are from time to time held in the Opera and Ballet Theater (Mashtoc Avenue 46) in the Concert Hall.
 Aram Khachaturian.
-In case your visit to Armenia coincides with the performance of Jivan Gasparyan, without doubt, you’ll get a lot of unforgettable emotions.
+In case your visit to Armenia coincides with the performance of Jivan Gasparyan, without a doubt, you’ll get a lot of unforgettable emotions.

 Armenian traditional restaurants are one of the most popular places which offer evening live music and here you can get acquainted with duduk playing.
 We recommend paying attention to the restaurants – Tavern Yerevan.
 Dolmama, Ararat, Old Erivan, Caucasus Tavern, Ayas, and others.